 Whether we’re advertising a product or ourselves, we design our social media posts keeping our spectators in mind.
 The problem is, we don’t always have a solid grasp on who precisely is in our niche, nor do we do a good job of adapting our message to target audiences.
 This one-size-fits-all methodology is missing the boat on audience segmentation.

 Segmentation means to tactically divide your audience into meaningful groups based on individual likings.
-Segmentation goes beyond simple demographics by letting you to target and build rapport and a sense of community with definite audience members.
+Segmentation goes beyond simple demographics by letting you target and build rapport and a sense of community with definite audience members.
 In the coming years, segmentation will be a describing line between the savviest social media strategies and those that are just winging it.

 5. Influencer marketing goes nano.